MKilani/EgyVoc/distribution_0.0.10/README.md

 * Group Writing spellings (with attestations from at least one period)
 * Sahidic form and Group Writing Spellings (and Egyptian consonantal root)

 As a general rule, the more data are provided, the more accurate the reconstruction will be.
-However, in some cases a complete reconstruction can be obtained just on the basis of the Sahidic form, or of just one Group Writing spellings, while in others it iwll not be possible to obtain a full, precise reconstruction even when all the data are available.
+However, in some cases a complete reconstruction can be obtained just on the basis of the Sahidic form, or of just one Group Writing spellings, while in others it will not be possible to obtain a full, precise reconstruction even when all the data are available.
 Each word is different, and each case needs to be considered individually.

 The format of the input and of the output is discussed here below.

-The algorithm is able to recongnize irregularities in the correspondes between the forms - in that case, an error message is output instead of the reconstruction.
+The algorithm is able to recognize irregularities in the correspondences between the forms - in that case, an error message is output instead of the reconstruction.

 The possibility to use also data from other Coptic dialects and from W-orthography spellings (see [Kilani 2017](references/bibliography.md)) will also be included in future releases.